IGVF-DACC/igvfd/cdk/README.md

 Choose `igvf-dev` account, enter the `SSO start URL` and `SSO region`, choose `PowerUserAccess` role.
 The `CLI Profile name` will default to `PowerUserAccess-xyz`, you might want to enter something more easy to remember, such as `igvf-dev-sso`.

 This sets the access key and region used when you specify `--profile igvf-dev-sso` on the command line.
+This is the profile name you should use when deploying demos, or running other AWS CLI.
+The credentials you receive this way are temporary and will expire.
+The credentials can be renewed by repeating the above procedure.

 Ask to be invited to the `aws-igvf-dev` Slack channel, where you can monitor the status transitions of your deployment pipeline.